GitHub Copilot vs Windsurf

 Is GitHub Copilot or Windsurf better?

 It depends on your specific workflow and priorities.
-GitHub Copilot is best for: Teams already in the GitHub ecosystem wanting seamless AI integration, while Windsurf excels at: Developers wanting Cursor-like features without the price tag.
-Teams that prioritize works in any ide tend to prefer GitHub Copilot, whereas those who value strong free tier lean toward Windsurf.
+GitHub Copilot is best for: teams already on GitHub Enterprise that want minimal workflow disruption, while Windsurf excels at: teams looking for an alternative to Cursor at a lower price point.
+Teams that prioritize native github integration tend to prefer GitHub Copilot, whereas those who value lower price than cursor lean toward Windsurf.
 We recommend trying both with a small project before committing, as the best choice often comes down to personal preference and existing team tooling.
 See the full comparison table above for a feature-by-feature breakdown.

 How much does GitHub Copilot cost compared to Windsurf?

-GitHub Copilot pricing: Free for students/OSS, Individual $10/month, Business $19/user/month.
-Windsurf pricing: Free tier generous, Pro $15/month.
+GitHub Copilot pricing: $10/seat/mo Pro, $19/seat/mo Business, $39/seat/mo Enterprise.
+Windsurf pricing: $15/mo Pro, custom Enterprise.
 Keep in mind that the cheapest option is not always the best value.
 Consider factors like time saved, team productivity gains, and integration costs when evaluating total cost of ownership.
-Many teams find that the tool with the higher sticker price actually saves money through increased efficiency.
+Many teams find that the tool with the higher sticker price saves money through increased efficiency.
 Both tools offer free tiers or trials, so you can evaluate the ROI before committing to a paid plan.

 Can I switch from GitHub Copilot to Windsurf?